FAQ's for International Students Accepted to JNA Institute of Culinary Arts

 A:

 Bermudian citizens do not currently require a visa to attend school in the United States.
-Presentation of the I-20 for vocational studies, a SEVIS fee receipt (I-901), proof of financial support and a valid passport at the port of entry is sufficient for Bermudian students to attend school in the United States.
-However, since you will be remaining in the United States for more than 180 days, you may find that having an M-1 visa can assist with obtaining a U.S. driver’s license, securing accommodations, or re-entry from land border crossings.
+Presentation of the I-20, a SEVIS fee receipt (I-901), proof of financial support and a valid passport at the port of entry is sufficient for Bermudian students to attend school in the United States.
+However, since you will be remaining in the United States for more than 180 days, you may find that having a visa can assist with obtaining a U.S. driver’s license, securing accommodations, or re-entry from land border crossings.

-To apply for an M-1 visa, schedule an appointment at your local U.S. Embassy or Consulate.
+To apply for a F-1 visa, schedule an appointment at your local U.S. Embassy or Consulate.

 Q: